shane-ducksbury/video-streaming-platform/README.md

 # Cloud Based Video Streaming Platform
+## Note: This project has been taken down to avoid AWS costs.
+Contact Shane if you would like a code walkthrough.

 This is a project built for Emerging Production Techniques.
 It uses Angular + Typescript, Java + Spring Boot connected with AWS to create a cloud based streaming platform.